refaktor/rye-website/content/meet_rye/basics/functions.md

 ## Pure functions

 If you **probe** built-in functions in shell you will see that most of them show something like `[Pure BFunction ...]`.
 A function being pure means that it has no side effects and that it has referential transparency.
-This means that with the same inputs it will always produce same output.
+This means that with the same inputs it will always produce the same output.

-Above **join** is a pure built-in function, while print has a side effect, and function like `now` is not referentially transparent.
-It will return a different result each time you call it.
+Above **join** is a pure built-in function, while print has a side effect, and functions like `now` are not referentially transparent.
+They will return a different result each time you call them.

 ```lisp
 probe ?join